SPY Max Pain Explained: The Hidden Force Moving Markets

 Max pain levels tend to be sticky zones, especially on calm weeks.
 I’ve tracked dozens of weekly expirations where SPY hovered within 1–2 points of the max pain strike from noon until the closing bell.
 Not every week—but often enough to pay attention.

-Tools to Track SPY Max Pain
+Best Tools to Track SPY Max Pain Today

-💡 Automate our SPX Weekly Iron Condor Trades with Confidence
+Automate SPX Weekly Trades with Confidence

 Tired of Guessing Where SPY Will Expire?